christopheradams/elixir_style_guide/README.md

   <sup>[[link](#defmodule-spacing)]</sup>

 * <a name="module-block-spacing"></a>
-  Put a blank line after module-level code blocks .
+  Put a blank line after module-level code blocks.
   <sup>[[link](#module-block-spacing)]</sup>

 * <a name="module-attribute-ordering"></a>